MissAmity/MindustryRW/README.md

 # MindustryRW
-Rusted Warfare mod that adds units from a game called Mindustry
+Rusted Warfare mod that mainly add units from a game called Mindustry

 in RW Style of course